scrollmapper/bible_databases/docs/README.md

 ## Scrollmapper Databases: Easy Documentation

 This project is designed for simplicity and accessibility.
-You can directly utilize the available resources, or clone the entire project for personal use or further enhancement.
+You can utilize the available resources individually, or clone the entire project for personal use or further enhancement.

 1. [Introduction](./0_introduction.md)
 2. [Project Structure](./1_project_layout.md)